About Us

 The WAMS mission is to work with individuals and community partners to inspire economic and educational equity through social change.
 Our vision is focused on programs and activities that fuel inclusion, voice and opportunity for all.

-• We collaborate with Clark University and Woodland Academy (a public elementary school located in the South Main Street area of Worcester) to offer hands-on, STEAM-integrated, academic and social-emotional summer learning to K-6 students.
-The program also includes internship opportunities for local high school students.
+• We collaborate with Clark University and Woodland Academy (a public elementary school located in the South Main Street area of Worcester) to offer hands-on, STEAM-integrated, academic and social-emotional summer learning to students in grades 1-6..
+The program also includes paid internship opportunities for local high school students.

-• We collaborate with Worcester Family Partnership, the Main South CDC, the Boys & Girls Club of Worcester, and other organizations to bring new educational opportunities to children and youth in Worcester.
+• We collaborate with Worcester Family Partnership, the Main South CDC, the Boys & Girls Club of Worcester, MOC in Fitchburg, and other organizations to bring new educational opportunities to children and youth in Worcester.

 • We advocate for equity in education and other factors that affect the lives of children and families.